Raziel1stBorn/NCHNAP688-Sum1/README.md

   ## Development Approach

 The development approach of this project will be itterative and agile, with an expectation of three sprints.
-A significant component of this product is the user interface (UI), an itterative agile approach allows for the testing of useable software and UI at earlier stages in the software development lifecycle, and results from this can lead to changes in development (Ferreira, Noble and Biddle, 2007).
+A significant component of this product is the user interface (UI), an itterative agile approach allows for the testing of useable software and UI at earlier stages in the software development lifecycle, and results from this can lead to [changes in development](https://ieeexplore-ieee-org.ezproxy.neu.edu/document/4293575).
 <br><br>

   ## Features and Branches